 On July 26, 2017, OPI entered into a Power Generation Project and Operation and Maintenance Agreement (the "Agreement") with a local service provider for the operation, maintenance and management services for OPI's 8MW Modular Bunker Fuel-Fired Power Plant for a period of four years and may be renewed upon agreement of the parties.
-It also includes the hiring of contractors for repair services; sourcing and procuring of the required maintenance parts and other specific duties required by the Agreement.
-As compensation to the local service provider, OPI shall pay the (i) foreign operation and maintenance (O&M) fee amounting to ₱1.6 million, VAT inclusive per month and (ii) local O&M fee amounting to ₱0.32, VAT inclusive for every kWh generated and dispatched per month, subject to inflation factor.
-In 2022, OPI and the local service provider entered into a Second Operation and Maintenance Agreement with new terms of (i) foreign operation and maintenance (O&M) fee amounting to ₱1.9 million, VAT inclusive per month and (ii) local O&M fee amounting to ₱0.368, VAT inclusive for every kWh generated and dispatched per month.
+It also included the hiring of contractors for repair services; sourcing and procuring of the required maintenance parts and other specific duties required by the Agreement.

+In 2022, OPI and the local service provider entered into a Second Operation and Maintenance Agreement.

-Total service fees incurred by OPI amounted to ₱36.0 million, ₱37.4 million and ₱34.2 million in 2022, 2021 and 2020, respectively presented as part of "Outside services" under "Direct Costs" account in the consolidated statements of comprehensive income.
+Total service fees incurred by OPI amounted to ₱26.5 million, ₱36.0 million and ₱37.4 million in 2023, 2022 and 2021, respectively presented as part of "Outside services" under "Direct Costs" account in the consolidated statements of comprehensive income.

-As part of the Agreement, OPI's generators' spare parts' custody and management were transferred to the local service provider and will be returned to OPI upon the termination of the Agreement.
+As part of the Agreement, OPI's generators spare parts custody and management were transferred to the local service provider and will be returned to OPI upon the termination of the Agreement.